 - The procedure will take 15 minutes to 1 hour, depending on the number of areas that require contouring and the complexity of the contouring.
 Your gums will first be outlined to serve as a guide to your dentist for the contouring process.

-- The relevant areas will be completely numbed with a local anaesthetic, so you will not feel any pain at all during the whole procedure, only some pressure and vibrations.
+- The relevant areas will be completely numbed with a local anaesthetic, so you will not feel any pain at all during the whole procedure, solely some pressure and vibrations.
 You may additionally be placed under prior IV sedation or general anaesthesia depending on your concerns and agreed individualised treatment plan.

-- During the procedure, the dentist will remove specific areas of excess gum using a soft tissue laser or scalpel to resculpt the gum line in order to expose more of the tooth.
+- During the procedure, the dentist will remove specific areas of excess gum using a soft tissue laser or scalpel to resculpt the gum line in order to expose the tooth.
 Sutures may be used to hold the gum tissue in place.

 - Likewise, for receding gums, the dentist will restore areas of gum that are lacking to make sure to expose less of your teeth.